ashkanb0/bookmania/README.md

 and add the following line to check for closed auctions everyday on 00:00

 		0 0 * * * ~/Desktop/bookmania/check.sh >>~/Desktop/bookmania/log.txt 2>&1

+for ajax commands to work, install

+		django-dajaxice

+you can find it at: http://www.dajaxproject.com/